-Adding a center turn lane and sidewalks to Mount Vernon Road (No. 11) requires phasing and is substantially longer and more expensive than the other recommended projects.
+Adding a center turn lane and sidewalks to Mount Vernon Road (No. 22) requires phasing and is substantially longer and more expensive than the other recommended projects.
 Three phases are recommended:

-- Phase I: City limits to Ashford Dunwoody Road - Phase II: Ashford Dunwoody Road to Mount Vernon Place - Phase III: Mount Vernon Place to Dunwoody Club Drive
+- Phase I: City limits to Ashford Dunwoody Road and left turn lanes at Vermack Road (No. 4) and Tilly Mill Road (No. 7) - Phase II: Ashford Dunwoody Road to Mount Vernon Place - Phase III: Mount Vernon Place to Dunwoody Club Drive awareness and education initiatives to bring about the benefits associated with walking, biking, and transit.
+It is also important to educate the community on safety factors and proper use of facilities.